nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 -------------------------------

 Configure :ref:`MCUboot <mcuboot:mcuboot_wrapper>` to enable the serial recovery DFU through USB.
-The MCUBoot configuration for a given board and :ref:`build type <nrf_desktop_requirements_build_types>` should be written to :file:`applications/nrf_desktop/configuration/your_board_name/mcuboot_buildtype.conf`.
+The MCUboot configuration for a given board and :ref:`build type <nrf_desktop_requirements_build_types>` should be written to :file:`applications/nrf_desktop/configuration/your_board_name/mcuboot_buildtype.conf`.
 For an example of the configuration, see the ``ZReleaseMCUBoot`` build type of the nRF52820 or the nRF52833 dongle.

-Not every configuration with MCUBoot in the nRF Desktop supports the USB serial recovery.
+Not every configuration with MCUboot in the nRF Desktop supports the USB serial recovery.
 For example, the ``ZDebugMCUBootSMP`` configuration for the nRF52840 Development Kit supports the MCUboot bootloader with background firmware upgrade.

 Select the following Kconfig options to enable the serial recovery DFU: